kunalagra/MediCall/README.md

 # GFG SFI

-Quad's Team repo for GFG's Soliving for India
+Quad's Team repo for GFG's Solving for India

 We have successfully implemented